urbyone/linuxlab/infra/part2/Part2.md

 - Skill 7: Trigger an alert by resizing the virtual machine.
 - Skill 8: Configure an alert processing rule.

 **Note:** _While it is good practice to include monitoring capability in deployments, it's often better to monitor at using a baseline.
-We will explore monitoring baselines in a later part to see how then can monitor your resources at scale but will include it in the terraform configuration as per the Lab scenario provided._
+We will explore monitoring baselines in a later part to see how you can then monitor your resources at scale but we will include it in the terraform configuration as per the Lab scenario provided._

 **_A note on the code snippets used in this walkthrough_**